 Recall that people are only guilty of pandering if they knowingly encourage or coerce someone into becoming a prostitute.
 This means it is always a defense for defendants to show that they did not act knowingly.

 Maybe, for example, a defendant stole money from a person, which led the “victim” to turn to an act of prostitution to get some cash.
 While the stealing may have contributed to the prostitution, the defendant did not knowingly cause the person to perform an act of prostitution.

 3. What are the penalties?

-A violation of ARS 13-3209 is a Class 5 felony under Arizona law.3 The crime is punishable by:
+An ARS 13-3209 violation is a Class 5 felony under Arizona law.3 The crime is punishable by:

 - custody in state prison for up to two years and six months, and/or

 These penalties increase if a person is convicted of a second or third offense of pandering.

 If the pandering gets classified as a “dangerous offense,” then the crime is punishable by up to four years in prison.

 Note that some Arizona sex crimes (like child sex trafficking) result in a person having to register as a sex offender.
 A pandering conviction, however, does not produce this result.

 There are three offenses related to pandering.
 These are: